sanayethu/privacypolicy/privacy_policy.md

 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at My Rocker unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Daily English unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**